ocoretech/CTF-workbook/VulnForum.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/f5e1cd65-dc92-4fd7-ae1b-8f0085396a9c)

 Before logging in, turn intercept on in burp suite, and then press login.
-You have to change the method to remote and forward it to the login page.
-Now you are successfully logged in Toby's account and found your third flag.
+You have to change the method to remote file inclusion and forward it to the login page.
+Now you are successfully logged in Toby's account and have found your third flag.